Itâs really interesting to see how your work has evolved, and youâve created a boat! And a city!

 04/01/2020

 The only thing that makes me wonder is the composition of your image.
-Your illustration looks very postcard-like, it's the scenery and the sea that are the subject.
-Whereas with your sketches, I had the impression that you wanted to draw attention to the boat.
-But I might be mistaken :) Did you want a postcard-type illustration or something else?
+Your illustration looks very much like a postcard, with the setting and the sea as the main subject.
+Whereas in your earlier sketches, I had the impression that you wanted to draw attention to the boat.
+But I could be wrong.
+Did you want to create an illustration in the style of a postcard, or were you aiming for something different?

 C'est hyper intéressant de voir ton cheminement et tu as fait un bateau !
 Et une ville !